tottomotto/carbot/blueprint.md

 Data quality and governance:

-- Enforce deterministic pathing and file checksums to avoid dupes
+- Enforce deterministic pathing and file checksums to avoid dupes.
-- Periodic validation job compares Supabase metadata to storage and Label Studio exports
+- Periodic validation jobs to ensure consistency between the database and file storage.
-- Migration utility updates `image_uri` from local to S3 and backfills missing fields
+- A dedicated migration utility will handle the future local-to-S3 storage migration.

 ## **Design Principles**